toptal/chewy/README.md

 UsersIndex::User.filter{ age < 42 }.delete_all
 ```

-### Filters query DSL.
+### Filters query DSL

-There is a test version of filters creating DSL:
+There is a test version of the filter-creating DSL:

 ```ruby
 UsersIndex.filter{ name == 'Fred' } # will produce `term` filter.
 UsersIndex.filter{ age <= 42 } # will produce `range` filter.
 ```

-The basis of the DSL is expression.
+The basis of the DSL is the expression.
 There are 2 types of expressions:

 * Simple function